milkygraph/DGNet/README.md

 ### GCC
 Make sure you have the gcc and g++ version 12 and it is the default.

+### Python version
+Make sure you have python version no later than 3.10.
+Project is not compatible with python 3.11 and later
 ### Python Environment
 ```
 python3 -m venv .venv